tim-shand/www-tshand-com/README.md

 echo "theme = 'ananke'" >> hugo.toml
 ```

-Run the server, using the `-c` parameter to specify the source directory.
+Run the server locally, using the `-c` parameter to specify the source directory.
 `hugo server -s ./src`

 ## Bicep

 Using a main Bicep file to provision the initial Resource Group, and a module file for the Static Web App.

-As we are deploying a resource group to contain the project, we need to deploy at the "subscription" scope.
+As we are deploying a resource group to contain the project, we need to deploy it at the "subscription" scope.
 To deploy to a subscription, use az deployment sub create:

 ```azurecli